Kui An: Service under Shi Le

 According to the Song dynasty encyclopedia, "A Critical Review to Old and New Books on Family Names" (古今姓氏書辯證), Kui An was originally a man from Tianzhu (the historical East Asian name for India) but later moved to Liaodong.
 After Shi Le was freed from slavery in 304, Shi Le organized a group of bandit with the help of his friend Ji Sang.
 Kui An joined him that year and became one of Shi Le's Eighteen Riders.
 Following Shi Le's conquest of Julu and Changshan in 309, Shi Le appointed Kui An as his "talon and teeth" (爪牙) along with Zhi Xiong, Kong Chang, Tao Bao and Lu Ming (逯明).

 Kui An followed Shi Le in his failed expedition to Jiankang in 312.
 Half of the army suffered from plague, starvation and flooding while the army of Sima Rui was approaching them, so Shi Le assembled his general and advisors to discuss their next move.
 Kui An proposed that they move to higher ground to get away from the water, which Shi Le replied, "General, why are you so cowardly?"
 In the end, following Zhang Bin's advice, Shi Le decided to abandon the campaign for a campaign in Yecheng instead.

 In 312, Kui An and the others were sent to besiege the city of Yuanxiang (苑鄕, in present-day Hebei and Beijing) against You Lun (游綸) and Zhang Chai, who had surrendered to the Youzhou warlord Wang Jun.
 This incited Wang to send his forces to Shi Le's capital in Xiangguo but Shi managed to repel them.
 In the end, You Lun and Zhang Chai surrendered back to Shi Le.
-According to the dubious biography of Fotudeng in the Book of Jin, during the defence of Xiangguo, Kui An was sent by Shi Le to speak to Fotudeng to reassure him about his prediction that the enemy general Duan Mopei would be captured.
+According to the dubious biography of Fotudeng in the Book of Jin, during the defence of Xiangguo, Kui An was sent by Shi Le to speak to Fotudeng to reassure him about his prediction that the enemy general Duan Mobo would be captured.

 After this, Kui An would be absent from the records for a long period of time.
 He would only be mentioned again in 330 when Shi Le claimed the imperial title after destroying Former Zhao.
 Shi Le handed out new government positions to his followers including Kui An, who was made one of the Masters of Writing.